-The Decision Summary is a complete history of all team decisions.
+The Decision Audit is a complete trail of all team decisions.
 It will help you identify your decision-making strengths and weaknesses.

 The audit is available from two locations:

-- From the Capstone Web Application, click Help in the menu bar; or - On the Dashboard, click Reports on the left-hand menu, and then click the Decision Summary link.
+- From the Foundation Spreadsheet, click Help in the menu bar; or - On the website, log into your simulation then click the Decision Audit link.